EMBL-Hentze-group/CLIPseq-workflow/README.md

 - [`25.04.6`](https://github.com/nextflow-io/nextflow/releases/tag/v25.04.6)
 - [`25.10.1`](https://github.com/nextflow-io/nextflow/releases/tag/v25.10.1)

-:heavy_exclamation_mark: on EMBL HPC, make sure that the shell is clean, ie no conda/mamba paths are set, as this can interefere with JRE, giving weird errors.
+:warning: on EMBL HPC, make sure that the shell is clean, ie no conda/mamba paths are set, as this can interefere with JRE, giving weird errors.

 ### Sample sheet format